 Check out Ataca, La Alemana, and El Tiguere below.
 This is an awesome display of musicality and choreography, and shows why they’d be on the Mount Rushmore of Bachata.

 Alejandro Rey – Alejandro was teaching and performing urban style Bachata long before it became mainstream at congresses.
-Yes, his physique resembles that of a linebacker for the Oakland Raiders, but once onstage you realize no football player ever danced Bachata like Alejandro.
+Yes, his physique resembles that of Dwayne “The Rock” Johnson, but once onstage you realize no football player ever danced Bachata like Alejandro.
 Alejandro is the Director of Paso De Oro Dance Company.

 Check out Alejandro from a workshop at the San Francisco Bachata Festival in 2009.